 The bot targeted search results on Google-provided sponsored sites, with around 100,000 machines powering it.

-Clickbot A was the first real evidence of click fraud botnets and caused an estimated $50,000 worth of fraud.
+Clickbot A was the first real evidence of click fraud botnets, causing an estimated $50,000 worth of fraud.
 However, it pales in comparison to the more massive botnets that emerged later.

 DNS Changer